Sabari2005/-NYD-HACKATHON---AI-Powered-Knowledge-Retrieval-with-Agentic-RAG-/model/readme.md

 - In the `rag2Ollama.ipynb` file we have implemented the **offline ollama model** for our Agentic Rag pipeline
 - But this model requires High end GPU because the Ollama offline model is **high gpu intensive model**
-- this implementation gives us more faster, eligent, efficitent, more understandalbe responses
+- this implementation gives us more faster responses than a api endpoint

 ### Installation Steps